 Seconds Still Count Phase II Stay in Care Challenge

 Following our original expansion of the nationwide Seconds Count Campaign in May, we’ve released a second phase of the campaign to help Americans take more ownership over thei health and educate that in the current COVID-19 pandemic, staying in care is critical – especially for managing chronic conditions like cardiovascular disease and those in under-served communities.

 As a SCAI member, you have a unique opportunity to join Seconds Still Count.
 You can help by spreading this critical message to your patients, colleagues, and broader hospital community.

-We want to make it easy for you to reach into the communities that you serve every day with this life-saving message.
+We want to make it easy for you to reach the communities that you serve every day with this life-saving message.
 We are providing you with tools and materials to help you spread the word that Seconds Still Count:

-- Campaign Infographic: Leverage the campaign infographic in conversations with patients and colleagues about the dangers of delaying care
+- Campaign Infographic: Leverage the campaign infographic in conversations with patients and colleagues about dangers of delaying care

 - Graphics: Leverage social media graphics to bring posts to life and capture audience attention

 Please champion the Seconds Still Count campaign and your personal involvement with your hospital's communication team.
-We've made it simple with an introductory letter and turn-key communications materials for your hospital communications department including Spanish and English infographics, suggested social media content, a press release, and newsletter story.
+We've made it simple with an introductory letter and turn-key communications materials for your hospital communications department including Spanish and English infographics, suggested social media content, a press release, and a newsletter story.